xmeyer/Simplilearn-Sklearn-Tutorial/README.md

 # Simplilearn Sklearn Tutorial
-This tutorial was very helpful in teaching me a small introduction to machine learning.
+This YouTube tutorial was very helpful in teaching me a small introduction to machine learning.